Wills & Guardianship: 214.227.6400

 Can I get Letters Testamentary if the decedent did not leave a will?
 Yes, but in that situation they are not called "Letters Testamentary" as their is no last will and testament.
 Instead, the court will issue "Letters of Administration" to the applicant.
 Letters of Administration do the exact same thing as Letters Testamentary and both are equally acceptable to financial institutions.

 Do I need a lawyer to get Letters Testamentary or Letters of Administration?
-Yes, the court will require you to have a lawyer in this process.
-In serving as the executor or administrator of an estate, you are advancing not only your own interests, but the interests of the other beneficiaries named in the will and the creditors of the estate.
-Because the interests of others are involved, the Texas Supreme Court has determined that you cannot represent yourself "pro se" as the executor of the estate.
-If you examine the fiduciary duties and potential liability involved when serving as the executor, you will want an attorney to help you with this process.
+It depends on the Court and the nature of the estate.
+The Courts that require an attorney hold that in serving as the executor or administrator of an estate, you may be advancing the interests of the other beneficiaries named in the will and perhaps the creditors of the estate.
+Therefore, they hold, you cannot represent yourself "pro se" as the executor of the estate.
+There appears to be case law to the contrary.
+See Ex Parte Shaffer, 649 S.W.2d 300 (Tex.
+1983).
+Regardless, if you examine the fiduciary duties and potential liability involved when serving as the executor, you may want an attorney to help you with this process.

 What type of lawyer do I need to probate a will?
 A probate attorney or a "wills, trusts and estates attorney" is a type of lawyer that assists executors, administrators, beneficiaries and creditors of an estate.
 Since the fiduciary duties involved in probate are so exacting, an attorney that has lengthy and significant experience in this area is important.